 Where is Sauternes Wine Produced?

-Sauternes, a sweet wine variety produced in the Bordeaux region of France, is known for its distinct flavor profile and unique production process.
+Sauternes, a sweet wine variety produced in the the Bordeaux wine region of France, is known for its distinct flavor profile and unique production process.
 The grapes used to make Sauternes are grown in a specific area within the Bordeaux region, known as the Sauternais.
 This area is located south of the city of Bordeaux and spans approximately 2,200 hectares.

 The Sauternais is characterized by its rolling hillsides and proximity to two rivers: the Garonne and Ciron.
 These rivers play an important role in creating ideal growing conditions for the grapes used to make Sauternes.
-During autumn mornings, mist from the Ciron river settles over the vineyards creating a humid environment that encourages botrytis cinerea fungus growth on grapes.
-This fungus causes dehydration which concentrates sugar levels in each grape.

 What Kind of Wine is Sauternes?